 The most strategically important infrastructure of the past decade — data platforms, observability systems, security infrastructure, foundation model APIs — shared a pattern.
 Each appeared narrow and abstract before the market expanded around it.
 Then each became impossible to remove.

 The elastic AI era will require the same kind of foundational layer.
-As AI systems fragment across local, private and external environments, an independent coordination layer — policy-driven, provider-independent, continuously refined through operational feedback — becomes structurally inevitable.
+As AI systems fragment across local, private and external environments, an independent operational layer — policy-driven, provider-independent, continuously refined through operational feedback — becomes structurally inevitable.
 The coordination layer will not be operated by any provider whose execution it must govern.

 CascadeNode is building that layer early — before the category is widely recognized, before enterprise dependency has formed, before the infrastructure requirements of elastic AI are fully understood by the market.